buhem/OpnFonR_ARK/README.md

 # OpnFonR_ARK

 OpnFonR_ARK is a URN resolver dedicated to Archival Resource Key (ARK) identifier.
-From an PID, OpnFonR_ARK will redirect the user to the digital location, a URL, of a particular digital object (image, sound, text, etc).
+From a PID, OpnFonR_ARK will redirect the user to the digital location, a URL, of a particular digital object (image, sound, text, etc).

 The current version is mainly developed for the OpnFonR digital repository ([Click here](https://sudoranais.shinyapps.io/Analysis_Processing_Rhotic_Alveolar/)), but it can be applied to any repository.
 In the coming versions of OpnFonR_ARK, I intend to extend it to other URNs, notably ISSN and DOI.